Bologna University Press

-Fondazione Bologna University Press (BUP) is an associate publisher of the University of Bologna (Italy).
+Fondazione Bologna University Press (BUP) is an associate publisher of the University of Bologna in Italy.

 The university is situated in the center of Bologna, where it was established in 1998 as an Italian University Press which was created as a limited company and includes private investors among its owners.

 The Fondazione Bologna University Press is driven by corporate-editorial policies as well as three government bodies.
 These bodies include: the board of directors whom gather the representatives and shareholders of BUP; the Board of Auditors, who are tasked with BUP's financial management; and the Scientific Committee, that analyzes and recommends Bologna University Press' publications to third-parties.

 History

 Bologna University Press was established in 1998 as an editorial brand of the University of Bologna.
 It produces roughly 90 titles per year, and, as of September 2014, holds a catalogue of about 900 titles that includes art and academic texts, narrative literature, history and photography books, illustrated texts for children, and translations from foreign languages.
 In 2021, Bologna University Press changed its business name in Fondazione Bologna University Press.